roman-milk/roman-milk.github.io/cocksucking-sis.md

  "If you want that little nerdy co-ed slut to blow you, get to the back of the line."

  To my left was a line of six or seven guys waiting for their turn with my sister.
 Without even thinking, I went to the back of the line.
 When my gaze returned to my sister, she was sucking a new cock and the chalkboard now read 13.
 Unlike her teasing and pleasing with me last night at the glory hole, tonight she was sucking with reckless passion, like she was manufacturing blowjobs.
 Guy 14 blew his wad in a couple of minutes and I moved closer to the front of the line.
-Report_Story #2